Benefits of sage oil

 - For its antiseptic and healing properties, it could be suitable for the treatment of skin abnormalities.

 - It has anti-inflammatory and analgesic effects, which could be used for muscular and articulatory problems.

 - It is tonic, diuretic, stomachic and laxative.

 Main uses of sage essential oil

 - Medicinal uses: Due to its high concentration in thujone is not recommended for therapeutic treatments, advising the use of Spanish sage (Salvia lavandulifolia) or clary sage (Salvia sclarea) for these purposes.

 - Industrial uses: The industry uses this oil for its antifungal and antibacterial properties, so, it becomes part of the composition of many products related to mouth hygiene. (toothpastes, mouth rinses, etc.)

 - Food industry: The food industry uses sage essential oil and oleoresin to give flavor and smell to many preparations, including meats, soft drinks or numerous alcoholic beverages.

 - Perfumery industry: Its richness in fragrances makes it very suitable in the perfume industry, being used in the manufacture of perfumes, soaps, shampoos, etc.

-More information on sage
+More information on other essential ois and sage